 Persons with Sickle Cell Disease

-In an earlier, randomized study, 23 children ≥ 2 years of age with sickle cell disease were administered either 2 doses of Prevnar (pneumococcal 7-valent conjugate) ® followed by a dose of polysaccharide vaccine or a single dose of polysaccharide vaccine alone.
+In an earlier, randomized study, 23 children ≥ 2 years of age with sickle cell disease were administered either 2 doses of Prevnar® followed by a dose of polysaccharide vaccine or a single dose of polysaccharide vaccine alone.
 In this small study, safety and immune responses with the combined schedule were similar to polysaccharide vaccine alone.
 However, this study was too small to achieve statistically significant results.39

 32. Report of the Committee on Infectious Diseases 24th Edition.
 Elk Grove Village, IL: American Academy of Pediatrics.
 1997; 31-3.